-LEPINA, the new Salvadoran child protection law, would now guarantee that every child (at home or in a facility) had a guaranteed right to an education, proper healthcare, and a childhood free from sexual, emotional and physical abuse – regardless of economic or family conditions.
-COAR already met these expectations very well.
+Around the same time, LEPINA, the new Salvadoran child protection law, guaranteed that every child (at home or in a facility) had a right to an education, proper healthcare, and a childhood free from sexual, emotional and physical abuse – regardless of economic or family conditions.
+We, in Cleveland, were proud because the COAR that we built already met those expectations very well.

 In 2014, COAR welcomed a new congregation of Catholic Sisters to our community: The Sisters of Our Lady of the Pillar of Zaragoza, Spain.
 This congregation has no administrative role at COAR.
 Instead, they are role models and friends who tutor the kids in any areas of deficiency while also leading the children in their spiritual development in coordination with the local parish.
 Being a foster care facility created in the family model, the housemothers represent the surrogate parents and this wonderful community of older nuns brings the wisdom of the previous generation – the grandparents – to the children each day.

 COAR, under the direct administration of the Archdiocese of San Salvador, continues to strive to meet the constantly evolving needs of Salvadoran society.
 Gang violence, forced gang recruitment, narcotrafficking and extortion have taken hold in post-war Salvadoran society.
 An international aid worker with experience in Somalia and other hot zones said it best, “the Salvadoran Civil War shredded the social fabric of the country and the country is bleeding from gang violence and extreme poverty”.